9 Best Cross Browser Testing Tools in 2023

 Browser providers all adhere to web standards, also known as Open Web Standards or W3C standards.

-However, the way these standards are interpreted and implemented isn’t universal, and the technology behind real browsers and operating systems is forever changing and updating.
+However, standards interpretation and implementation vary, and the technology behind real browsers and operating systems continuously evolves.

 It is up to web developers to ensure that websites function the same way regardless of the platform a user is on.

-Otherwise, agencies risk their clients losing a percentage of their audience/customers if they can’t access a site on specific devices or browsers.
+Without it, agencies risk losing a portion of their audience if the site fails on certain devices or browsers.

 Cross-browser testing prevents this from happening.